StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Appendix

 \subsubsection{Implementation Details}

-We use a modified version of the StyleGAN2-ADA Pytorch implementation\footnote{\hyperlink{https://github.com/NVlabs/stylegan2-ada-pytorch}{https://github.com/NVlabs/stylegan2-ada-pytorch}} for training all experiments with moderately similar and dissimilar domains.
+We use a modified version of the StyleGAN2-ADA Pytorch implementation\footnote{\hyperlink{https://github.com/NVlabs/stylegan2-ada-pytorch}{https://github.com/NVlabs/stylegan2-ada-pytorch}} for training all experiments with few-shot domains.
 We downscale images from Metfaces, Mega, Ukiyo-e and Flowers datasets to match $512\times512$ resolution and upscale LSUN Car and Church datasets to the same resolution.
 Also, we use only 10K random subsets from LSUN Car and LSUN Church datasets and 1K random subset from Flowers dataset.
-We attach all source code that reproduces our experiments for the setting with moderately similar and dissimilar domains as a part of the supplementary material named ”adaptation\_to moderately\_similar\_and\_dissimilar\_domains”.
+We attach all source code that reproduces our experiments for the setting with moderately similar and dissimilar domains as a part of the supplementary material named ”adaptation\_to few\_shot\_domains”.